 Our MBS investments may be subject to interest shortfalls due to interest collected from the underlying loans not being sufficient to pay accrued interest to all of the MBS.
 Interest shortfalls to the MBS trust will occur when the servicer does not advance full interest payments on defaulted loans.
 The servicer in a MBS trust is required to advance monthly principal and interest payments due on a delinquent loan.
 Once a loan is delinquent for a period of time (generally 60 days), the servicer is required to obtain a new appraisal to determine the value of the property securing the loan.
 The servicer is only required to advance interest based on the lesser of the loan amount or 90%, generally, of the appraised value.
 Interest shortfalls occur when 90%, generally, of the appraised value is less than the loan amount and the servicer does not advance interest on the full loan amount.
 The resulting interest shortfalls impact interest payments on the most junior class in the trust first.
 As interest shortfalls increase, more senior classes may be impacted.
 Over time, senior classes may be reimbursed for accumulated shortfalls if the delinquent loans are resolved, but there is no guarantee that shortfalls will be collected.
 Interest shortfalls to the MBS trust may also occur as a result of accumulated advances and expenses on defaulted loans.
-When a defaulted loan or foreclosed property is liquidated, the servicer will be reimbursed for accumulated advances and expenses.
+When a defaulted loan or foreclosed property is liquidated, the servicer or if a defaulted loan is modified and not foreclosed, the servicer is able to make a claim on interest payments that is senior to the bond holders to cover accumulated advances and expenses.
 If the claim is greater than interest collected on the loans, interest shortfalls could impact one or more bond classes in a MBS trust until the servicer's claim is satisfied.